denkungsart/ci-ruby/README.md

 This Docker image is used in development and testing environments.
 It aims at mirroring our production setup as close as possible.
-The image is based on the heroku-18 stack image (see https://devcenter.heroku.com/articles/stack-packages)
+The image is based on Debian buster (see https://github.com/docker-library/ruby/blob/master/3.0/buster/Dockerfile)

 ## How to build this image